 Hiranandani Group is a leading real estate group based out of Mumbai.
 The group is primarily engaged in real estate and integrated township development with moderate presence in hospitality, entertainment and healthcare sector.
 It is a closely held group comprising various private limited companies and partnership firms.
-Hiranandani Group has ventured into the energy infrastructure sector and is setting up a Floating Storage Regasification Unit (FSRU) based LNG storage and regasification facility with 8 MMTPA capacity located on the western coast of India at Jaigarh Port set up by JSW Group (JSW-JPL).

-H-Energy Global Limited Mauritius, (HEGL) is the holding company of the energy venture of the group.
-HEGL is an indirect subsidiary of 'The Solitaire Trust' incorporated in the British Virgin Islands, the beneficiaries of which are the family members of the Hiranandani family, namely Mr. Niranajan Hiranandani, Mrs. Kamal Hiranandani and Mr. Darshan Hiranandani (settlor) and his children.

-Western Concessions Private Limited (WCPL), incorporated in 2010, is a subsidiary of HEGL and will be the company holding and managing the operational assets including the lease of FSRU.
+Hiranandani Group has ventured into the energy infrastructure sector and is setting up a Floating Storage Regasification Unit (FSRU) based LNG storage and regasification facility with 8 MMTPA (revised) capacity located on the western coast of India at Jaigarh Port set up by JSW Group (JSW-JPL).
+H-Energy Global Limited Mauritius, (HEGL) is the holding company of the energy venture of the group, HEGL is an indirect subsidiary of 'The Solitaire Trust' incorporated in the British Virgin Islands, the beneficiaries of which are the family members of the Hiranandani family, namely Mr. Niranjan Hiranandani, Mrs. Kamal Hiranandani and Mr. Darshan Hiranandani (settlor) and his children.
+Western Concessions Private Limited (WCPL), incorporated in March, 2010, is a subsidiary of HEGL and will be the company holding and managing the operational assets including the lease of FSRU.
 The project will be implemented in two phases keeping view of the market dynamics.
 Phase 1 of the project involves setting up a 3 MMTPA -FSRU based LNG storage and regasification facility along with 60 km tie-in pipeline for gas evacuation.
-The FSRU will be connected to the national grid at Dabhol and therefore will be able to access two national grids i.e. GAIL's Dahej-UranPanvel-Dabhol Pipeline (DUPDL) and Dabhol - Bangalore Pipeline (DBP) via the 60 Km tie-in pipeline.
+The FSRU will be connected to the national grid at Dabhol and therefore will be able to access two national grids, i.e. GAIL's Dahej-UranPanvel-Dabhol Pipeline (DUPDL) and Dabhol - Bangalore Pipeline (DBP) via the 60 Km tie-in pipeline.
 WCPL will have a normal regasification capacity of about 3 MMTPA with a peak send out rate of about 4-5 MMTPA.
 In the Phase 2 of the project the gas storage capacity will be raised to 8 MMTPA, the phase 2 of the project is in planning stage.
-The total cost for Phase 1 of the project is expected to be around Rs.1,664 Cr, which is estimated to be funded in Debt to equity ratio of 70:30.
-The promoters equity contribution stands at Rs.500 Cr of which Rs.336 Cr has already been infused, while disbursements of Rs.707 Cr have already been facilitated by the bank as on May 24, 2019.
+HMPL is the marketing arm of the group.
+HMPL will operate on a back to back demand aggregation model by entering into off-take agreements with gas users and firm agreements with LNG suppliers.
+The 3 MTPA capacity of WCPL will have an assured offtake by HMPL, by means of a Terminal Usage Agreement/Regasification Agreement with WCPL, on a fixed revenue basis to insulate WCPL from market risk.
+H-Energy Group has also established an LNG trading company in Dubai, H-Energy Mideast DMCC (HEMD), a wholly owned subsidiary of HEGL.
+HEMD will purchase the LNG cargo from the LNG suppliers and downstream it to HMPL.
+If there is no capacity available with HMPL, then it can trade the excess capacity to other LNG players.